Stable presentation length of 3-manifold groups: Stable presentation length for hyperbolic 3-manifolds

 For an integer $p>1$, the \textit{$p$-characteristic covering} of torus $T^2$ is the covering which corresponds to the subgroup $p\Z \times p\Z < \Z \times \Z \cong \pi _1 (T^2)$.
 A \textit{$p$-characteristic covering} of $M$ is a finite covering whose restriction on each cusp is a union of $p$-characteristic coverings of torus.
 A hyperbolic 3-manifold $M$ admits $p$-characteristic coverings for arbitrarily large $p$ \cite[Lemma 4.1]{hempel1987residual}.
 We can use them for a proof of Theorem \ref{thm:relabshyp}.
 In general, however, a residually finite group $G$ with $C_{1}, \dots , C_{l}$ may not have such subgroups.
 Nonetheless, we can take a nearly orthogonal basis of subgroup of $C_{i}$ with respect to a basis of $C_{i}$ $(1 \leq i \leq l)$.

 A \textit{lattice} in $\R ^{n}$ is a discrete subgroup of $\R ^{n}$ which spans $\R ^{n}$.
-A lattice in $\R ^{n}$ has a nearly orthogonal basis in the following sense.
-Such a basis is called a \textit{reduced basis}.
+A lattice in $\R ^{n}$ has a nearly orthogonal basis as in Lemma~\ref{lem:reducedbasis}, called a \textit{reduced basis}.
 We refer to Cassels \cite[Ch.VIII.5.2]{cassels1971introduction} for a proof.
 Lenstra, Lenstra and Lov\'{a}sz~\cite{lenstra1982factoring} gave a polynomial time algorithm to find a reduce basis.
 We will use the following lemma with a 1-norm on $\R ^{n}$.